Intermountain Healthcare’s Dr. Brent James receives the honor to present the David Packard Lecture

 Salt Lake City — While most people may not consider it an honor to give a university lecture, that’s exactly what it was during March when Brent James, MD, gave the 29th Annual David Packard Lecture at the Uniformed Services University of Health Sciences located on the grounds of the National Naval Medical Center in Bethesda, Maryland.

-Dr. James is Intermountain Healthcare’s chief quality officer and executive director of the Institute for Health Care Delivery Research in Salt Lake City.
+Dr. James is Intermountain Healthcare’s chief quality officer and executive director of the Institute for Healthcare Leadership in Salt Lake City.

 Each year, the university selects a nationally renowned candidate to deliver the David Packard Lecture, which is named in honor of the co-founder of the Hewlett-Packard Company, who also served as the U.S. Deputy Secretary of Defense.
 Other previous Packard lecturers have included former U.S. Surgeon General C. Everett Koop and pioneering heart surgeon Dr. Michael DeBakey.